WASHINGTON STATE - HOSPITAL MANDATORY REORTING GUIDE

 Destination: Washington State Department of Health.

-Citation: Washington Notifiable Conditions List.
+Citation: Washington Notifiable Conditions List and related administrative rules.

 Category 5 — Complaints / Investigations